NACLab/ngc-learn/docs/museum/sindy.md

 1. Learn how to build a SINDy model of time-series dataset, generated using Ordinary Differential Equations (ODE) of known dynamical systems used in [1].
 2. Learn how to build polynomial libraries of given dataset with arbitrary order.
-3. Learn how to do sparse regression in NGC (Sequential Thresholding Least Square)
+3. Learn how to solve the sparse regression problem by iteratively performing the least squares (LSQ) method followed by thresholding-- Sequential Thresholding Least Square (STLSQ)-- for the given model.
-4. Visualize the acquired filters of the learned dictionary models and examine the results of imposing a kurtotic prior as well as a thresholding function over latent codes.